ultimate271/notes/dastoyevsky/brothers02.01.md

 elaborately dressed; he had already some independent fortune and expectations of much more.
 He was a friend of Alyosha’s.

+#### Ivan and Fyodor's arrival/commentary about Miüsov's curiosity about the church and Kalganov's embarrassing charity to the beggers outside
 In an ancient, jolting, but roomy, hired carriage, with a pair of old pinkish‐gray horses, a long way behind Miüsov’s carriage, came Fyodor Pavlovitch, with his son Ivan.
 Dmitri was late, though he had been